Reporter shot after rally in NW PakistanCET6考试

 When pressed by reporters at the State Department on Tuesday spokesman Gordon Duguid said the U.S. was seeking a "fuller explanation" from Pakistan.www.100test.com

 "As I understand it, Islamic law is within the constitutional framework of Pakistan," he added.
-"So I dont know that that is particularly an issue for anyone outside of Pakistan to discuss."
+"So I don t know that that is particularly an issue for anyone outside of Pakistan to discuss."

 The U.S. response was a sign the new administration is wary about weakening an already fragile Pakistani government that Washington needs to help fight Islamic militants using Pakistan to stage attacks on US-led forces in Afghanistan.